-Chondrocalcinosis is also called pyrophosphate crystallite and is characterized by the fact that calcium pyrophosphate forms calcifications in articular cartilage, meniscuses and intervertebral discs.
-Attack with arthritis (Arthritis) that reminds of gout is typical, but chondrocalcinosis can also be detected without symptoms or in chronic joint disease.
+Chondrocalcinosis is also called pyrophosphate crystallite and is characterized by the fact that calcium pyrophosphate forms calcifications in articular cartilage in several joints, menisci in the knees and intervertebral discs in the back.
+The condition occurs among older people and increases with age.
+Seizures with arthritis (Arthritis) that reminds of gout is typical.
+Due to the similarity with gout attacks, the condition was formerly called pseudo gout.
+However, chondrocalcinosis can also be detected along with Osteoarthrtitis or without symptoms or in chronic joint disease.

-The incidence of chondrocalcinosis increases with age and is rare before 40 years of age.
-Among people over 85 years, chondrocalcinosis can be detected in even 50%.
-However, there is a rare, hereditary form that attacks people already at the age of 3040.
-Women and men become chondrocalcinosis approximately as frequently.
+The incidence of chondrocalcinosis increases with age and is rarely before the age of 40.
+Among people over the age of 85, chondrocalcinosis can be detected in more than 20%.
+However, there is a rare, hereditary form that attacks people as early as 30-40 years of age.
+Women and men get chondrocalcinosis about as often.

-The cause of the disease is the precipitation of calcium pyrophosphate dihydrate and calcification, as opposed to the gout where uric acid crystals precipitate.
+The cause of the disease is precipitation of calcium pyrophosphate dihydrate and calcifications, in contrast to gout where uric acid crystals precipitate.
 Both conditions are called crystal arthritis or crystal gout.
+Hyperparathyroidism with too much activity in the bi-thyroid gland also predisposes.

-- Chondrocalcinosis is frequent in people who have Osteoarthrtitis and can be triggered by injuries, surgeries and acute illnesses
+Chondrocalcinosis is frequent at the same time Osteoarthrtitis.
+Seizures can be triggered by injuries, surgeries and acute illnesses.

 It is primarily large and medium-sized joints that are attacked, in particular kneejoints and wrists.